High-Quality Treatment for Basal Cell Carcinoma in Arizona

 Basal cell carcinoma, also known as basal cell cancer, is the most common type of skin cancer.
 It develops in cells at the base layer of your skin.
 Basal cell carcinoma tends to grow slowly and rarely spreads.
 However, it can still be a serious disease, as it can destroy bone and other tissues under the skin.

 Find a Doctor at Dignity Health who specializes in treating skin cancer, including basal cell carcinoma, in Arizona.
-Use our online tool or call us at 855.666.2839.
-We provide comprehensive cancer care at Chandler Regional Medical Center and St. Joseph’s Hospital and Medical Center.
-The University of Arizona Cancer Center at Dignity Health St. Joseph's is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
+Use our online tool or call us at (602) 406-8222.
+We provide comprehensive cancer care at Chandler Regional Medical Center and the Dignity Health – Cancer Institute at St. Joseph’s Hospital and Medical Center.

 Skin cancer most commonly occurs on sun-exposed areas of the skin.
 But it’s possible to develop it just about anywhere, including the palms of your hands, genitals, and inside of your mouth.